How to Read a Hospital Monitor and Interpret Key Parameters

 You should worry if your blood pressure is much higher or lower than normal.
 High blood pressure (hypertension) can damage your heart and kidneys.
 Low blood pressure (hypotension) can cause dizziness or fainting.
 If you see a sudden drop or rise, tell your nurse right away.

 ICU monitors use special technology to keep blood pressure readings accurate.
 Non-invasive blood pressure (NIBP) readings are usually close to invasive readings, with a median difference of about 6 mm Hg.
 Some factors, like age, body mass, or certain medicines, can affect the readings.
+Proper cuff sizing is critical for accuracy — a cuff that is too small gives falsely high readings, while a cuff that is too large gives falsely low readings.
+You can learn more in MedLinket's guide on how to choose a suitable blood pressure cuff.

 Oxygen Saturation